-To continue receiving youth allowance you need to do at least 75 per cent of the Equivalent Full Time Study Load (EFTSL) which is 18 units of credit at UNSW.
+To continue receiving youth allowance you need to be enrolled in a minimum of 12 Units of Credit (UoC) each term, or 36 UoC across three standard terms with at least one course enrollment in each term.
 So while you can underload, be aware that if you extend your studies beyond the 'allowable' time, you might not be eligible for Centrelink for the whole duration of your studies.

 Centrelink Multilingual Call

 1800 556 955

 Indigenous Debt Recovery

 (Freecall) 1800 138 193